How to Exfoliate Body Skin to Reduce Strawberry Legs

 Physical Exfoliation (Scrubs)

 Physical scrubs use granules to manually remove dead skin cells.
-Sugar, salt, and brown sugar scrubs work well for legs because they dissolve with water, preventing over-scrubbing.
+Sugar, salt, and brown sugar scrubs work well because they dissolve with water.

-Best for: Surface-level buildup, general maintenance, preparing skin before shaving.
+Best for: Surface-level buildup, general upkeep, and preparing skin before shaving.

 Chemical Exfoliation (Acids)

 Chemical exfoliants dissolve the bonds between dead skin cells without physical friction.
-They penetrate into follicles—something scrubs can't do.
+They get inside follicles — something scrubs cannot do.

-Best for: Keratosis pilaris, deep follicle clogs, sensitive skin that can't tolerate scrubbing.
+Best for: Keratosis pilaris, deep follicle clogs, and sensitive skin that cannot tolerate scrubbing.

 Best Chemical Exfoliants for Strawberry Legs

-- Salicylic Acid (BHA) 1-2%: Oil-soluble, penetrates into pores to dissolve sebum plugs
+- Salicylic Acid (BHA) 1-2%: Oil-soluble, gets inside pores to dissolve sebum plugs

 - Glycolic Acid (AHA) 5-10%: Fastest-acting AHA, removes surface dead skin